sethcottle/tabcloser/README.md

 `chrome.tabs` allows TabCloser to interact with Figma, Join Zoom, Spotify, VS Code Live Share, and Discord Invite tabs.

-`chrome.storage` allows TabCloser to save if you have `enabled` or `disabled` the auto close option for a particular service in the options menu.
+`chrome.storage` allows TabCloser to save your `enabled` or `disabled` auto close preferences for a particular service in the options menu.

-`chrome.alarms` lets us periodically run TabCloser.
+`chrome.alarms` allows TabCloser to periodically run.
 TabCloser isn't <b>constantly</b> scanning your tabs, every 30 seconds TabCloser will do a tab scan to see if there are any relevant tabs, it'll close tabs within 15 seconds of that check.

 ## Installing TabCloser